ivanovs-4/micro-dal/readme.md

 ## TODO

   - Implement abstraction for querying the data
-  - Make it suitable to work with relational database, including complex queries, relations, indexes, etc.
+  - Make it suitable to work with relational databases, including complex queries, relations, indexes, etc.